 A call-back is defined as an unscheduled work assignment which does not immediately precede or follow an employee's scheduled work hours (this provision, for example, does not apply to a pre-scheduled early call-in or in cases of overtime authorized as an extension of a regular shift).
 In any situation where notification of the overtime is given prior to the end of a scheduled shift, call-back pay shall not apply.
-When any full-time employee is required by the Appointing Authority or his/her designee to report to work after he/she has been relieved of duty upon the completion of the employee's regular schedule and he/she does so report, he/she shall be paid for a minimum of four (4) hours at time and one-half his regular hourly rate, except that if the call-back occurs on the second regular day off and the employee is eligible for double time, he/she shall be paid at the double time rate for a minimum of four (4) hours.
-If the call-back occurs within two (2) hours of the start of the employee's regular shift, he/she shall be paid a minimum of two (2) hours at time and one-half his/her regular hourly rate.
-If an employee is called back to work, he/she will be paid from the time he/she leaves his/her home until the time he/she is released from duty, subject to the above stated provisions.
+When any full-time employee is required by the Appointing Authority or their designee to report to work after they have been relieved of duty upon the completion of the employee's regular schedule and they do so report, they shall be paid for a minimum of four (4) hours at time and one-half their regular hourly rate, except that if the call-back occurs on the second regular day off and the employee is eligible for double time, they shall be paid at the double time rate for a minimum of four (4) hours.
+If the call-back occurs within two (2) hours of the start of the employee's regular shift, they shall be paid a minimum of two (2) hours at time and one-half their regular hourly rate.
+If an employee is called back to work, they will be paid from the time they leave their home until the time they are released from duty, subject to the above stated provisions.
 This provision does not apply in cases of overtime authorized as an extension of a regular shift.